Pacman-1/Pacman-1/README.md

 - 🔭 I’m currently working on ...
 An AirBNB website
 - 🌱 I’m currently learning ...
-React.js
+JQuery
 - 🤔 I’m looking for help with ...
 Git/Version Control
 - 💬 Ask me about ...
 Anything.
 No harm in asking
 - 👨‍💻 All of my projects are available at: ... https://rcreactportfolio.netlify.app/